The Region and the Centre |

 My position is that when I make films regionally, I understand that there are people with such rootedness who interest me.
 I am, so to speak, the jumper between cultures.
 Of course, my interest also lies in experiencing something like this, namely that rootedness still exists at all.
 This is, of course, also a search for my own roots, for my own history, namely growing up in Lower Austria, studying in Vienna and thus experiencing the fascination of big city culture, but then at a certain point no longer being able to bear being in Vienna.

-I therefore also felt fascinated by people who are still truly rooted to their regions.
+I therefore also felt fascinated by people who are still truly rooted in their regions.
 Each of us is engaged in this search.
 Home, visually realised, can be: certain wallpapers, houses that you remember, certain village structures, certain smells that you have experienced yourself.
 I believe that everyone is still searching for this today.
 The movement of 1968 always devalued everything that went in this direction; the focus was always on internationalism.
 That was also the case in the 70s, and the return to this only came, let's say, in the early 80s.

 Everything that had to do with home was rejected.
 The return to this only happened 10 years later.
 My story was similar.